MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 ## Overview

-In this lesson, you learn about the practice of sharing your data.
-The discussion starts with a review of the sharing process and how to evaluate if your data are sharable.
-Next, you take a look at ensuring your data is accessible with a closer look at repositories and the lifecycle of data accessibility from the selecting a repository to maintaining and archiving your data.
-The lesson then discusses some steps to make the data as reusable as possible, and concludes with a section about considering who will help with the data sharing process.
+In this lesson, you will learn the best practices for sharing your data with a larger audience.
+When should you share data, and should you share it?
+You'll have a refresher on the sharing process and how to evaluate if your data is sharable.
+Next, you will learn how to ensure your data is publicly available through a lesson on repositories and the lifecycle of data accessibility.
+From selecting a repository to archiving your data, these practices will make sure that your data can be maintained and searchable.
+Then, you will go over the steps to make your data as reusable as possible, concluding with a section about considering who will help with the data sharing process.

 ## Learning Objectives

 After completing this lesson, you should be able to:

-- Recognize institutional variables, issues of security, and timing that affect your decision to share data.
+- Recognize that institutional variables, issues of security, and timing can ultimately affect your decision to share data.
 - Recall the features, inherent responsibilities, funding considerations, and sponsor requirements that researchers should consider when selecting a repository to share data.
-- Describe the tools and list some best practices that optimize the shareability of data.
+- Describe the tools and some best practices that optimize the shareability of data.

 ## Data Sharing Process Overview

-Sharing data is a critical part of increasing reproducibility of results.
+Sharing data is a critical part of increasing the reproducibility of results.
 Whether it's new data we collect ourselves or data that we process in order to do our analysis, we end up sharing some form of data.
 We need to think about what data we will share and how to best ensure that it will be open and usable by others.

 Data sharing should typically be done through a long-term data center or repository which will be responsible for ingesting, curating, and distributing/publishing your open data.
-You are responsible for providing information/metadata to help make your data be readily discoverable, accessible, and citable.
+You are responsible for providing information/metadata to help make your data readily discoverable, accessible, and citable.
 The cost of archiving and publishing data should also be considered.

 ### So You Want to Share Your Data

-Once you have decided to share your data, there are a number of questions you will have to answer to help you plan and that should be included in your data management plan (DMP):
+Once you have decided to share your data, there are a number of questions you will have to answer to help you plan and that should be included in your data management plan (DMP), which was also covered in Lesson 3:

 |  |  |
 |---|---|